NasitSony/kv-engine-cpp/README.md

-## 🚀 kv-engine-cpp
+## 🚀 durastore

-A correctness-first replicated key–value storage engine in C++
+A correctness-first replicated storage system in C++

 This project builds a crash-consistent and replicated key–value storage engine from first principles.
 It focuses on **durability, deterministic recovery**, and **consensus-based replication** — the core foundations behind modern distributed databases and large-scale infrastructure systems.

-The system evolves step-by-step from a local storage engine to a replicated distributed service.
+The system evolves step-by-step from a local storage engine to a replicated distributed service, and further extends into a **metadata-driven object storage layer** built on top of the KV engine.
 ---

 ## ⚡ Key Results